 Why Is Sleep Important For Mental Health?

-Studies suggest that people who suffer with insomnia are 10X more likely to develop depression than those who sleep well.
+Studies suggest that people who suffer from insomnia are 10-times more likely to develop depression than those who sleep well.

 There are different types of insomnia: